Dip-Molded Parts Prototype Development

 Stage 2 – Prototype Process

-Using the information we learn from Stage 1, we work with you to develop a drawing of your product that includes part dimensions.
+Using the information we learn from Stage 1, we work with you to put together a drawing of your product that includes part dimensions.
 We then use this diagram to help you design the right tool (also known as mandrel or form) that forms the shape of your part.

 Stage 3 – Pricing and Lead Times